 Only one SiteMap customization can be applied between publishing.
 Any unpublished SiteMap customizations will be lost when a new SiteMap definition is imported.

 Each new option set option is initialized with an integer value assigned that includes an option value prefix.
 The option value prefix is a set of five digits prepended to the option value.
 An option value prefix is generated based on the solution publishers customization prefix but may be set to any value.
 The option value prefix helps differentiate new option set options created in the context of a specific solution publisher and reduces the opportunity for collisions of option values.
 Using the option value prefix is recommended but not required.

 A managed solution usually updates or adds options for option sets that are already in the organization, for example, the account Category or Industry option sets.
 When a managed solution modifies the options available in an option set, all the options defined in the managed solution are available in the organization.
 When the managed solution is uninstalled, the option set options will be returned to their original state.

 Use Managed Properties

-Package and Distribute Extensions with Dynamics 365 for Customer Engagement Solutions
+Package and Distribute Extensions with Dynamics 365 Customer Engagement Solutions

-Customize Entity Forms in Dynamics 365 for Customer Engagement apps
+Customize Entity Forms in Dynamics 365 Customer Engagement (on-premises)

 Change Application Navigation using the SiteMap